erskin19/TC349/week2/fishbowl/README.md

 Take a look at the [documentation table of contents](doc/TOC.md).
-This documentation is bundled with the project, which makes it readily available for offline reading and provides a useful starting point for any documentation you want to write about your project.
+This documentation is bundled with the project, which makes it readily available for offline reading and provides a usefli starting point for any documentation you want to write about your project.